graze/graze-data-engineer-test/README.md

 - https://aws.amazon.com/sdk-for-python/
 - https://aws.amazon.com/sdk-for-php/

-You will also want to install the AWS CLI from https://aws.amazon.com/cli/

 ## Running your application

 To build your services, cd into either the `Python` or `PHP` sub-directory in the codebase and then run: